UK firms hail victory in battle over COVID insurance claims | Business

 Zurich Insurance and Ecclesiastical, a smaller insurer, said the judgment confirmed their disputed policies did not need to pay out.
 Hiscox said fewer than one third of its 34,000 UK BI policies would have to pay out and that the net cost would be less than 100 million pounds ($129 million) - compared with initial guidance of up to 250 million pounds.

 Shares in Hiscox and RSA, which restored its cancelled 2019 dividend and pointed out that some of its policy interpretations had been upheld by the court, leapt by 15% and 6% respectively, as the market welcomed the removal of uncertainty and a fresh focus on growth.
-The other four insurers did not respond to requests for comment.
+QBE did not immediately respond to request for comment.

+Lloyd's of London insurer MS Amlin said it would communicate with affected clients "in the coming days", while fellow Lloyd's insurers Arch and Argenta did not respond.
+The Lloyd's of London commercial insurance market said it had strong enough capital to cope with the financial implications of the judgment.

 'IMPORTANT OUTCOME' But some policyholders were jubilant.